RBAdelphiStudent/lab04/README.md

 The price of a ticket is xyz cents.
 ```

 ## Create two ticket machines with differently priced tickets.
 Do calls to their showPrice methods show the same output, or different?
 How do you explain this effect?
+* Two ticket machines with two different prices produce different outputs when the showPrice method is called.
+This behavior is due to the fact that the two machines are different instances of a class, and have different parameters for the int `price`, which determines the price displayed in the output of showPrice.

 ## Modify the constructor of `TicketMachine` in the `lab04-ticket-machine` so that it no longer has a parameter.
 Instead, the price of tickets should be fixed at 1,000 cents.
 What effect does this have when you construct ticket-machine objects within BlueJ?
+* Modifying the constructor `TicketMachine` so it no longer has a parameter makes it so that all objects of the class `TicketMachine` produced by this code have the field `int price` fixed at 1000 cents.

 ## Give the class two constructors.
 One should take a single parameter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
 Test your implementation by creating machines via the two different constructors.

 ## Implement a method, `empty`, that simulates the effect of removing all money from the machine.
 This method should have a `void` return type, and its body should simply set the `total` field to zero.
 Does this method need to take any parameters?
 Test your method by creating a machine, inserting some money, printing some tickets, checking the total, and then emptying the machine.
 Is the `empty` method a mutator or an accessor?
+* The method `empty` does not need to take any parameters, as it functions to always set total to the same amount (0).
+The `empty` method is a mutator, as it changes a field value (`total`) of an object.